tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-11-Stu_Predicting_Probable_Outcomes_of_Stock_Price_Trajectory.md

   ![nested-tsla-monte-carlo-simulation](Images/nested-tsla-monte-carlo-simulation.png)

-* The plot for `1000` simulations of `TSLA` stock price trajectory over the next `252 * 3` trading days provides a visual repesentation of where `TSLA` stock price could possibly end up.
+* The plot for `1000` simulations of `TSLA` stock price trajectory over the next `252 * 3` trading days provides a visual representation of where `TSLA` stock price could possibly end up.
 Notice the volatility!

   ![tsla-multiple-stock-trajectories](Images/tsla-multiple-stock-trajectories.png)